PiotrJagielny/MyCardGame/README.md

 ## General overview
-This is a project where i make a card game.
-Backend is in Spring boot with java and frontend is in React with typescript.
-To store important data such as username, i used react redux.
+This is a project where i make a Gwent: The Witcher card game clone.
+Backend is built with Spring boot with Java and frontend is made using React with Typescript.
+To store important data on frontend such as username, i used react redux.
 For multiplayer with STOMP i used Spring web sockets on backend, and SockJS on frontend.
 To store users decks i used PostgreSQL and JPA/Hibernate.

-This is card game based on rules of Gwint: The witcher card game.
+## Rules

-In each move, a player can play one card or pass.
-If both players pass, the one with more points on the board wins.
-The player who wins two rounds wins the game. <br>
+Game consists of 3 rounds, player who wins 2 rounds wins.
+When both players end round, one with more points on board wins round.
+For every won round a crown appears in the middle of board.
+In each move, a player can either play card or end round.<br>

+## Cards
-Currently, there are about 15 cards.
-Most of them dont have any effects, but not all. <br>
+Currently, there are about 30 cards.
+Most of them dont have any effects.<br>

+Here are cards with effect.

+Spells: <br>
-Fireball - Deals damage to an enemy card. <br>
+Fireball - Deals damage to an enemy card.<br>
+Conflagration - Burns all cards with maximum points. <br>
+Rip - deals damage to whole row <br>
+Rain - deals damage to max points card every turn <br>

+Units: <br>
 Archer - A unit that can be placed and deals damage to an enemy card. <br>
-Conflagration - Burns all cards with maximum points. <br>
 Healer - Boosts every card on the player's board that has no more than 2 points. <br>
 Booster - Boosts a single player card. <br>
 Leader - Boosts every card in one row. <br>
 Doubler - Doubles chosen card points. <br>
-Rip - deals damage to whole row <br>
-Rain - deals damage to max points card every turn <br>
 Sharpshooter - deals damage to one enemy card and if this card dies, sharpshooter boost itself <br>
 Cow - If cow dies, spawn chort in the same row <br>
 Trebuchet - Deal i damage to random enemy every 2 turns<br>